opal/opal/UNRELEASED.md

 - Now using Parser v3.0 and targeting Ruby 3.0 (#2156)
 - `Comparable#clamp` to support a Range argument (#2151)
 - `#to_h` method to support a block (shortform for `.map(&block).to_h`) (#2151)
+- BigDecimal is now a subclass of Numeric (#2006)
+- PP to be rebased on upstream Ruby version (#2083)
+- String to report UTF-8 encoding by default, as MRI does (#2117)

 ### Deprecated